Low, perennial, moss-like plants with creeping to tufted stems bearing scattered, mostly unbranched roots.

 Habitat: Wet areas, pond and lakeshores from low to middle elevations in the mountains.

-Distribution: Both sides of the Cascades in Washington; British Columbia south to California in western North America; circumboreal.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California, east to Montana, also in central and eastern North America; circumboreal

 Habitat: Moist coniferous woods and swamps.